njnadeau/NGScourse/day1lateam.md

 zcat 151019_D00248_0127_AC7HJ7ANXX_7_TP-D7-006_TP-D5-008_1.sanfastq.gz | grep "@HISEQ:127:C7HJ7ANXX:7:1101:18" > subsetofreadnames.fastq
 ```
 This writes the read names containing ```@HISEQ:127:C7HJ7ANXX:7:1101:18``` into a new file called ```subsetofreadnames.fastq```
 Of course in reality we would probably never want to do this because this file is not very useful on its own.
-What we might want to do is know who many reads there are that start ```@HISEQ:127:C7HJ7ANXX:7:1101:18```.
+What we might want to do is know how many reads there are that start ```@HISEQ:127:C7HJ7ANXX:7:1101:18```.
 We can do this us ```wc -l```, which counts the number fo lines a file.
 We can of course now run ```wc -l subsetofreadnames.fastq```, or we could skip the file writing stage
 ```bash
 zcat 151019_D00248_0127_AC7HJ7ANXX_7_TP-D7-006_TP-D5-008_1.sanfastq.gz | grep "@HISEQ:127:C7HJ7ANXX:7:1101:18" | wc -l
 ```